- Ryan Donaldson ’15

 The purpose of Sigma Iota Rho is to promote and reward scholarship and service among students and practitioners of international studies, international affairs, and global studies and to foster integrity and creative performance in the conduct of world affairs.

-Sigma Tau Delta is a national English honor society with the purpose of rewarding and encouraging those who have realized accomplishments in the linguistics and the literature of the English language.
-Membership is open to English majors or minors who have completed at least three semesters with a minimum 3.0 GPA in English courses and who rank in the upper 35% of their class in general scholarship.
+Sigma Tau Delta is a national honor society with the purpose of rewarding and encouraging those who have realized accomplishments in the linguistics and the literature.
+Membership is open to English majors or minors who have completed at least three semesters with a minimum of a 3.0 GPA in English courses and who rank in the upper 35 percent of their class.